akshay2905/air_quality_rspm/README.md

    Grabed Latitude and Longitude of the locations form Google Maps Geocoding API.
    Added the grabed data to the Dataframe.
    Cleaned the data by removing some Indentified characters.
-   Converted the data to Json format which was then converted to geoJSON form.
+   Converted the data to Json format and then converted to geoJSON form.
    Wrote the data in geoJSON format to a file.
    Wrote the javascript code for the map.
    Voila!!